 What Market Pricing Doesn’t Do

 Improve Your Organizations Administrative Efficiencies by Informing Related HR Processes – Job Descriptions, where they exist, written for the purpose of market pricing, need only outline what the job accountabilities are to facilitate external comparisons.
 They are simplistic and often generic.
-They don’t typically or consistently describe any unique characteristics of how the job specific accountabilities are expected to be achieved – the information that’s critically important to making the best recruiting, performance management, training, and succession planning decisions.
+They don’t typically or consistently describe any unique characteristics of how the job specific accountabilities are expected to be achieved – the information that’s critically important to making the best recruiting, learning and growth feedback, training, and succession planning decisions.
 Administrative inefficiencies occur when each of these other activities require repeated engagement with operational management to secure their required input – precisely because job descriptions are simple, generic, or non-existent.

 Satisfy Perceptions of Compensation Fairness – Pay can be one of the most significant employee demoralizers, and people view pay from two different angles.
 Market pricing addresses the issue of how their pay compares to their neighbours (external equity), but it does not speak to how their pay compares to their peers (internal equity).
 Further, when a job’s compensation is negatively impacted by the natural supply and demand dynamics of the marketplace, it may be difficult to explain the impact on job incumbent salaries when their duties and responsibilities have not changed.